Back to Blog

 • More interactive, requires ongoing engagement

 • Clearspace: You tap Instagram.
 Clearspace asks for 10 pushups.
-You decide whether it is worth it.
+You decide whether it's worth it.
+(At my co-working space in Barcelona, I'd do the pushups.
+Every time.)

 • unhookd: You tap Instagram.
-It is locked.
-Your Slot starts at 7pm.
-Move on.
+It's locked.
+Your Slot starts at 7 PM.
+Move on with your day.

 • Clearspace: Your accountability partner gets notified you opened TikTok past your budget.
 Social pressure kicks in.

 • unhookd: TikTok is locked.
-Your evening Slot ended at 9pm.
-The app is simply unavailable.
+Your evening Slot ended at 9 PM.
+The app literally won't open.

 Who Should Choose unhookd?

-• Do not want to manage accountability partners or social features
+• You don't want to manage accountability partners

 Who Should Choose Clearspace?

-• Want a teammate to hold you accountable
+• You want a teammate to hold you accountable

-• Have ADHD and respond well to external accountability
+• You have ADHD and respond well to external accountability (Clearspace is designed with ADHD in mind)

 The Bottom Line

-Clearspace takes a creative, human-centered approach to screen time reduction.
-Its pushup mode, teammates feature, and streak system create multiple layers of motivation.
-It is ideal for users who thrive with social pressure and physical accountability.
+Clearspace takes a creative, human approach.
+Its pushup mode, teammates, and streaks create multiple layers of motivation.
+If social pressure and physical challenges work for your brain, Clearspace is excellent.

 Clearspace makes you earn your screen time. unhookd removes the option to scroll unless you planned for it.

-See all the options: Compare unhookd with Opal, ScreenZen, Roots, and every other major app.
+See all options: Compare unhookd with Opal, ScreenZen, Roots, and every major app.

 unhookd app icon